anuket-project/anuket-specifications/doc/gov/chapters/chapter05.md

 <sup>2)</sup>The criteria will be checked and the voting representative list will be updated prior any voting event when the voting process kicks in.

-<sup>3)</sup> Individuals who don't represent an organisation will not have voting right.
+<sup>3)</sup> Individuals who don't represent an organisation will not have voting rights.

 <a name="5.3"></a>
 ## 5.3 Voting Process